claudioc/jingo-2/README.md

 htpasswd -c -B .htpasswd my_user_name
 ```

-The name ".htpasswd" can actually be anything else you'd prefer.
-Further runs should omit the `-c` flag (create), or the file will be overwritten.
+The name ".htpasswd" can actually be anything else you'd prefer. **Careful**: further runs should omit the `-c` flag (create), or the file will be overwritten.

 ## Hacking